30,000 Miles Under the Sea

 30,000 Miles Under the Sea (海底3万マイル, Kaitei San-man Mile) is a 1970 Japanese anime fantasy adventure film.
 It was released on 19 July 1970.
+The film is loosely based on Jules Verne's `1870 novel Twenty Thousand Leagues Under the Seas.

 Plot

 The ruler of the underground world, is planning to conquer the whole world.
-Riding the fire dragon Isamu and Angel, the princess of the undersea kingdom, try to stop him from destroying their world.
+Riding the fire dragon, Isamu and Angel, the princess of the undersea kingdom, try to stop him from destroying their world.